dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ### Opening

 Today we will learn about loops.
-This is important because loops are a tool that programmers can use to iterate through an array and process each element in it.
+This is important because loops are a tool that programmers can use to run the same operation over and over again.
+They are also useful for iterating through an array and processing each element in it.
 It connects to what we've previously learned because we will be able to take advantage of what we know about arrays and conditions to create loops.

 Someone give me an example of a loop in real life.
 When we take the bus and pay with change, the machine keeps counting every coin we deposit until we run out.
 The machine also calculates the total amount of money after each coin has been counted to check if we have deposited enough to pay the fare.
 Once we have, the machine stops counting and we hear a beep so that we know we can stop putting money in.